-By the 1960’s, Ueshima Coffee Co released a spin on the country’s popular flavored milk drinks by offering a coffee-forward drink with added milk and sugar.
-And shortly afterwards, Todd Simpson travelled to Peru to source coffee plants and discovered Peruvian cold-brew coffee.
+By the 1960s, Ueshima Coffee Co released a spin on the country’s popular flavored milk drinks by offering a coffee-forward drink with added milk and sugar.
+And shortly afterward, Todd Simpson traveled to Peru to source coffee plants and discovered Peruvian cold-brew coffee.
 It wasn’t long before he returned with an idea for a cold-brew coffee machine: The Toddy Cold Brewing System.

 Modern cold brews

 Today’s cold-brew coffees come in all sorts of shapes and sizes, and different brewing methods are applied to produce a variety of refreshing beverages.
-The commercial chains like Dunkin’ Donuts and Starbucks have bottled frappuccinos filled with all sorts of syrups, sugars and milks.
+Commercial chains like Dunkin’ Donuts and Starbucks have bottled frappuccinos filled with all sorts of syrups, sugars, and milk.

 More specialty coffee shops, however, are selling Nitro cold brew.
 Poured like a beer from a tap, Nitro cold brew was first introduced in 2012 and, quite simply, it’s cold-brew coffee in a keg, which is infused with nitrogen to produce a beer-like cup of refreshing coffee.

 Cold-brew coffee is not as complex as it looks

 Kyoto-style cold-brew coffee might look intimidating, but it isn’t as complex as it looks.
 In short, this method of brewing cold coffee involves dripping water into coffee drop by drop for an extended period of time.
 Because it’s a bead-by-bead method of filtering water through the coffee, you’re left with a highly concentrated cold coffee that is rich in unique flavors, without the spoil of heat.